google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ```

 ### Test it out
 Open the playground and drag a function block on to your workspace.
-Enter
-keyboard navigation mode by pressing **ctrl + shift + k**.
-Notice how the entire
-block starts flashing red.
+Press **ctrl + shift + k** to enter into keyboard navigation mode.
+Notice how the entire block starts flashing red.
 ![The cursor flashing red](./flashing_cursor.gif)

-## Change Cursor Behavior
+## Change the cursor behavior

 ### Override the move methods
-In order to create a cursor that skips over previous and next connections we are
-first going to override the methods that move the cursor.
+In order to create a cursor that skips over previous and next connections override the methods that move the cursor.

 Add the below code to your `custom_cursor.js` file.
 ```js